mediquo/docs-sdk/docs/sdk/widget/customization.md

   theme: {
     registration: {
       exclude: ["gender", "birthdate", "tax_id"] // This will exclude gender and birthdate fields from temporal patient registration form.
+      include: ["postal_code"] // This will include postal code field from temporal patient registration form.
     }
   },
 ```